ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 	- Starting Location - A deck can have up to three starting locations.
 You may use multiple copies of the same starting location.

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.

 ---
+## Energy System
+There is a single (numerical) energy pool for each player.
+Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
+Each round, players get 1 energy for each of their energy counters.
+After a round, if a player had any unspent energy, they receive +1 energy in the following round.

+---
 ## The 7 Ideals